-At Wiser Wealth Management, we are a fee-only fiduciary firm.
-Fee-only means we only charge clients for the management of their assets and we do not receive any commissions from the sale of financial products like annuities or insurance and we do not receive any trailing incentives from pushing proprietary funds.
-We focus on what is in the best interest of our clients through financial planning to help guide them toward financial freedom.
-Our goal at Wiser is to get our clients to age 95 with the highest probability of success within their financial plan.
+At Wiser Wealth Management, we are a fee-only fiduciary firm based in Marietta, GA, but we can work with clients virtually from anywhere.
+As a fee-only firm, we charge solely for asset management and do not earn commissions from selling financial products such as annuities or insurance.
+We also do not receive any trailing incentives from pushing proprietary funds.
+Our focus is always on our clients' best interests, using financial planning to help guide them toward financial freedom.
+At Wiser, our goal is to ensure our clients have the highest probability of financial success in their financial plan through age 95.

 If you have questions about how our financial planning process works, feel free to reach out.
-If you're ready to schedule a consultation to speak with one of our financial advisors, you can schedule it on your own by clicking here or you can call our office (678-905-4450).
+If you're ready to schedule a consultation and speak with one of our financial advisors, you can schedule it on your own by clicking here or you can call our office (770-580-1076).